 In this non-surgical procedure, MRI – Magnetic Resonance Imaging – is used to identify fibroids in the uterus, and then ultrasound waves are focused on the fibroid to destroy it.
 This procedure cannot be used for patients who want to become pregnant, or for adenomyosis.
 It is not effective for larger fibroids, for more than five fibroids in the uterus, or for fibroids that have decreased blood supply.
 Although some reports are encouraging for this procedure, it takes multiple treatment visits, is expensive, and cannot be used if other organs such as the bowel are in front of the fibroids, since damage can result.

 Finding out that you have fibroids can cause a mixture of relief and worry.
-It is helpful to finally understand why you are having uncomfortable symptoms, but choosing where to obtain your treatment is a big decision.
+It is helpful to finally understand why you are having uncomfortable symptoms, but choosing fibroid removal surgery is a big decision.

-Your recovery in mind.
-CIGC will always choose the least invasive fibroid surgery possible in order to decrease your pain and increase your recovery time.
-Knowing which procedure to perform requires comprehensive knowledge about each available option and the technology and practices that make them work.
+CIGC will always choose the least invasive fibroid surgery possible in order to decrease your pain and your recovery time.
+Knowing which procedure to perform requires comprehensive knowledge about each available option, and the technology and practices that make them work.

 As a patient, we urge you to find peace of mind in the form of the expertise and care of our surgical experts.
 Our physicians will help you to fully understand your condition as well as your options.
 We promise to employ only the most effective and least invasive surgical techniques to facilitate a swift recovery.

 Want to book a consultation with, or ask a question of, a CIGC specialist?
 Interested in CIGC updates & events?
 Get in touch with us using the options below.